Seyedalimadani/Seyedalimadani/README.md

 I hold both a Bachelor of Science and a Master of Science in Petroleum Engineering from Sharif University of Technology and the University of Calgary.

 **🔍 Research Interests:**
-I'm deeply passionate about applying Artificial Intelligence and Machine Learning in the field of Petroleum Engineering—particularly to drive innovation and efficiency in energy production.
+I'm deeply passionate about applying Artificial Intelligence and Machine Learning in the field of Petroleum Engineering, particularly to drive innovation and efficiency in energy production.

 **📚 What I Do:**
 As a Reservoir Engineer, I develop digital solutions for in-situ Steam Assisted Gravity Drainage (SAGD) operations.